sheesetfs/listmonk-docker-nginx/readme.md

 ### 🚀 Installation & Launch

 Run `/bin/bash init-letsencrypt.sh` to get the certificates set up.
 It will also start listmonk during the process.
+Now head over to the domain/subdomain that you've setup.